smartdevicelink/sdl_evolution/proposals/NNNN-Adding-Metadata-Types.md

     <description>The data in this field describes the current humidity value.</description>
   </element>
   <element name="none">
     <description>The data in this field is not of a common type or should not be processed.
-Any time a field does not have a type parameters it is considered as the none type.</description>
+Any time a field does not have a type parameter it is considered as the none type.</description>
   </element>
 </enum>
 ```